cn0047/stash/ed/ad/tree.bst.md

 but also supports **quick merging of two heaps**.
 Fibonacci heap - is a data structure for **priority queue operations, consisting of a collection of heap-ordered trees**.

+Only root element can be deleted from heap (not any arbitrary element).

 #### Find inorder predecessor